Fitness After Baby: Q&A with Fit Bottomed Girl, Jenn

 "I'm super grateful that I had a pretty easy pregnancy and felt good enough to keep up with a lot of what I was doing before I got pregnant!
 Throughout most of my pregnancy, I was able to do CrossFit-style workouts with modifications (step-ups for box jumps, body rows instead of pull-ups, less weight when lifting, etc.).
 I took a prenatal yoga class and did some prenatal yoga DVDs as well.
 I also walked my dog daily and was still running a bit (albeit a LOT slower - and I wasn't a fast runner to begin with!).

 I went 42 weeks with my pregnancy and was pretty miserable by the end of it, but still did lots of walking - and then lunges and stairs to try to induce labor naturally.
 Unfortunately, that didn't work for me!
-You can read all about my pregnancy workouts and my birth story.
+You can read all about my pregnancy workouts.
 When it came to workouts during pregnancy, I always listened to my body.
 If something was too taxing or draining, I'd stop.
 All the workouts I did actually gave me energy, and I feel like they helped me prepare physically and even mentally for childbirth."

 What was your timeline for getting back into exercise after Gwen was born?